 The 2023 alimony reform caps durational alimony at 35% of the difference between the spouses' net incomes, but high-income cases often turn on what counts as "income."
 Variable bonuses, deferred compensation, capital gains, distributions from S-corporations, and rental income each have their own analysis.
 Imputing income to an underemployed spouse may also be in play.

 Most Florida divorce filings are public records.
 In a high-profile case, the parties may move to seal portions of the file, particularly financial affidavits and business valuations.
 Florida Rule of Judicial Administration 2.420 governs the procedure.
-A protective order can also limit who has access to sensitive information during discovery.
+A protective order under Florida Rule of Civil Procedure 1.280(c) can limit who has access to sensitive information during discovery, restrict the use of produced documents to the litigation, and require return or destruction of copies at the conclusion of the case.
+Carefully drafted confidentiality stipulations, executed at the outset of the case, often preserve commercial relationships and protect proprietary information that would otherwise enter the public record.

 Call 786-522-1411 to discuss your high-asset Florida divorce.